citusdata/citus_docs/reference/configuration.rst

 citus.binary_master_copy_format (boolean)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-Use the binary copy format to transfer data between master and the workers.
-When running distributed queries, the workers transfer their intermediate results to the master for final aggregation.
+Use the binary copy format to transfer data between coordinator and the workers.
+When running distributed queries, the workers transfer their intermediate results to the coordinator for final aggregation.
 By default, this data is transferred in text format.
 Enabling this parameter instructs the database to use PostgreSQL’s binary serialization format to transfer this data.
-This parameter can be set at runtime and is effective on the master.
+This parameter can be set at runtime and is effective on the coordinator.

 DDL
 -------------------------------------------------------------------